 Once again, there’s a fair amount of crossover here with lifestyle blogs.

-There’s plenty of examples of bloggers who started out running a fashion or lifestyle-themed site then pivoted into parenting or mom blogs when they got a little older.
+There are plenty of examples of bloggers who started out running a fashion or lifestyle-themed site and then pivoted into parenting or mom blogs when they got a little older.